 The Regex Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 25.3).
-If a String literal is a valid regex, the checker implicitly adds the @Regex qualifier with the argument set to the correct number of capturing groups.
-The Regex Checker allows the null literal to be assigned to any type qualified with the Regex qualifier.
+If a String literal is a valid regex, the checker implicitly adds the @Regex qualifier with the argument

 Figure 11.1: The subtyping relationship of the Regex Checker's qualifiers.
+The type qualifiers are applicable te CharSequence and its subtypes.
 Because the parameter to a @Regex qualifier is at least the number of capturing groups in a regular expression, a @Regex qualifier with more capturing groups is a subtype of a @Regex qualifier with fewer capturing groups.
 Qualifiers in gray are used internally by the type system but should never be written by a programmer.